Self Care

 simon-hearn

-Simon Hearn has been counselling since 1981 in a variety of settings including private practice, hospitals, forensic units and vocational rehabilitation.
-He graduated with a Ph.D. in Psychology from Simon Fraser University in 1994 and is a member of the BC College of Psychologists and the BC Psychological Association.
+Dr. Simon Hearn has been counselling since 1981 in a variety of settings including private practice, hospitals, forensic units and vocational rehabilitation. he graduated with a Ph.D. from Simon Fraser University in 1994 and is a member of the College of Health and Care Professionals of BC and the BC Psychological Association.
+He is also a Certified Professional Coach.

 You may also be interested in